IAIK/MPC-Accumulator/MP-SPDZ/MPC-ACC/README.md

-This directory contains the code used for the benchmarks by [Kales et al.](paper coming soon) `*-mpcacc-party.cpp` contains the high-level programs while the two phases are implemented in MPCAcc.h
+This directory contains the code used for the benchmarks. `*-mpcacc-party.cpp` contains the high-level programs while the accumulator is implemented in MPCAcc.h

 #### Compilation